 - interfering with the wellbeing, safety or educational opportunities of students.

 If a person breaches an order, schools should seek advice from Legal Division if they want to initiate enforcement proceedings in the Magistrates' Court for one of the following orders:

-- a fine of up to 60 penalty units (access the to find out how much this amounts to)
+- a fine of up to 60 penalty units (access the Department of Justice and Community Safety to find out how much this amounts to)

 - an order requiring the person to comply with the order